‘Real Housewives Of Orange County’ Season 13: New Cast Members Seen Filming With Tamra Judge And Kelly Dodd

 According to a new tweet, the two women were photographed spending time with Judge and Dodd at The Deck in Laguna Beach, California, where they were allegedly heard talking about the possibility of confronting someone.

-In photos shared by Real Housewives 101, Judge and Dodd were seen looking quite cute with Judge in a flower off-the-shoulder shirt and Dodd sporting a summer dress and a red bandana in her hair.
+In photos shared by Real Housewives 101, Judge and Dodd were seen looking quite cute, with Judge in a flower off-the-shoulder shirt, and Dodd sporting a summer dress and a red bandana in her hair.
 As for the new cast members, they seemed to be dressed more casually in long-sleeved blouses.

 In March, Radar Online shared news of Simpson’s alleged addition to The Real Housewives of Orange County, revealing that 42-year-old mother and wife is both an attorney and a party planner.
 At the time, the outlet also said that Simpson had grown close to returning cast members Kelly Dodd and Shannon Beador.